vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 #### Network Security -
 Inter Service Communication needs to be secured to avoid any inter communication security breach.
 Due to several moving parts, these applications are more prone to security vulnerabilities.

+#### Testing -
-Testing - Testing of such application is definitely harder compared to a monolith application.
+Testing of such application is definitely harder compared to a monolith application.

-Production monitoring - Cost to monitor such application are higher.
+#### Production monitoring -
  Unavailability of the right tools are also an issue to be considered.

+#### Log analysis -
+Need log analysis tool for log analysis ,Spalunk or ELK stack

 #### :)
 * It is very difficult to maintain multiple Microservices.